A provisional design direction captured before commitment, expected to compete with other concepts.

 A design concept is an early, deliberately provisional idea for how to solve a design problem, captured before it earns the commitment of a finished screen.
 It holds a direction, a rationale, and a status, and it expects to be one of several.
-The value lives in keeping more than one alive long enough to compare them; the failure is anchoring on the first sketch and calling the exploration done.

 The concept as a design artefact comes out of design thinking and the studio tradition that IDEO popularised.
 The ideation phase is explicitly divergent: generate many candidate ideas, defer judgement, prize quantity and variety over immediate feasibility.
 A design concept is one of those candidates, made concrete enough to discuss but not so finished that abandoning it feels expensive.